fbpx

 About Liz

-Liz Lerman is a choreographer, performer, writer, teacher, and speaker.
+Liz Lerman is a choreographer, performer, author, educator, and speaker.

 Liz has spent the past four decades making her artistic research personal, funny, intellectually vivid, and up to the minute.
 Her choreography has examined everything from her days as a go-go dancer in 1974 to investigating the matters of our origins by putting dancers in the tunnels of the Large Hadron Collider at CERN.